anilzen/QTHub/content/event/symposium-2026/index.md

 Joint with the [Center for Coherence and Quantum Science](https://www.sas.rochester.edu/quantum/index.html) (CQS).

-Change the "Invited speakers" category to have the label "Invited science speakers" Add a "Keynote speaker" category.
-Add to the category "Novelist and Scientific American contributing editor Mark Alpert, author of Final Theory, The Omega Theory, and other science-inspired novels."
-It might be nice to introduce the cover of one of those two books into the webpage as an image to attract the eye to the category.

 # Keynote Speaker
 Novelist and Scientific American contributing editor [Mark Alpert](https://www.markalpert.com/), author of Final Theory, The Omega Theory, and other science-inspired novels.